St. Lawrence species

 Unusual nicknames

-This seaweed has a huge variety of common names in English.
-Some names, such as dead man’s rope may be a little gruesome.
+This seaweed has a huge assortment of common names in English.
+Some names, such as dead man’s rope, may be a little gruesome.
 Others are more fanciful, such as mermaid’s tresses.

-Preliminary studies suggest that their use may help reduce cholesterol.
+Preliminary studies suggest that its use may help reduce cholesterol.

 Crunchy texture like fresh vegetables.
-Fresh, mineral flavor, slightly bitter.
+Fresh, mineral flavour, slightly bitter.

 Smooth cord weed also tastes good when dried.